 Trains, boats, planes, rockets, time travel, horse and cart, on foot, by bike, space travel… There are so many ways to travel, and all of these could be used as inspiration for National Share-a-Story Month 2019.

 This May, why not harness the power of telling and sharing stories and get your pupils excited about literacy?
-As teachers, we all love stories and the power of reading (see our blog on how Harry Potter really is magic!), but sometimes our pupils don’t necessarily share our fanaticism.
+As teachers, we all love stories and the power of reading, but sometimes our pupils don’t necessarily share our fanaticism.

 Children who are less confident readers may feel stressed at the thought of having to read or write stories, but most will still enjoy listening to them.
 Here are some ways you can encourage your pupils to share stories!

 As when modelling the perfect grammatical structure, we need to show children what a love of reading is.
 Tell children what your favourite books were as a child.
 Suggest that they give them a go, or read them out loud and talk about why you love them so much!

 2. Create their own stories

 Let children have the option to come up with their own stories independently or in partners/small groups.
 Use talking tins or recording apps for children to tell their own stories, or draw storyboards to use as reminders.
 This takes away the pressure of writing and lets children’s creativity flow!

 For the month of May, partner children up based on common interests.
 If you want to be ambitious, try doing it across the school!